 Wright, Episcopal Bishop of Atlanta, and attended by members of the Good Samaritan Board, staff, volunteers, community leaders and patients.

 Under the master plan, Good Samaritanís new home will be constructed in three phases.
 Each phase will add a wood-frame-on-concrete-slab clinical building.
-Phase one, a onestory 4,000 square foot building, will house multiple medical functions as well as the pharmacy.
-The lobby/waiting area will be included in phase one and 24 new parking spaces will be added.
-Four of the existing trailers will be removed at the completion of phase one, the remaining three trailers will be removed once phase two is complete.
+Phase one, a onestory 4,000 square foot building, houses multiple medical functions as well as the pharmacy.
+The lobby/waiting area is included in phase one and 24 new parking spaces were added.
+Some of the existing trailers will be removed at the completion of phase one, the remaining trailers will be removed once phase two is complete.

-The new building is dedicated to Dr. Joseph A. Wilber, who devoted his heart, mind, and soul to the care of others.
+The first building is dedicated to Dr. Joseph A. Wilber, who devoted his heart, mind, and soul to the care of others.